 Our multi-purpose 100W LED Modules are the most compact and inexpensive high power LED lights on the market.
-Simply plug in a battery or power supply to blast 13,000 lumens out the front.
+Simply plug in a battery or power supply to blast out 14,000 lumens of light.
 The integrated LED driver circuit supplies consistent current to the LED emitter for maximum brightness.
-We source the highest quality Bridgelux LED emitters for accurate color control and dependability.
+We source the highest quality Bridgelux LED emitters for accurate color and maximum efficiency.
 Our LED Modules can be used alone, or together in a light bar array.

 What makes our 100W LED Modules unique is their compact and light weight design.
 This is made possible by coupling aluminum heat sinks with high power cooling fans.
 Most 100W LED emitter systems use heavy heat sinks weighing over 1kg.
 Our efficient cooling system keeps temperatures down while weighing a mere 200g.

 Each Module is comparable in brightness to a 1000W Tungsten light

 Jumper pins for switching light on/off (not current bearing)

 On/off switching can be controlled with 5V I/O signal